windingwind/zotero-pdf-translate/README.md

 - Enable Popup: Show results in a right-click popup or only in the side bar, default `true`
 - Translate Annotation: Save annotation's translation as comment, default `true`
 - Font Size: The font size of result text, default `12`
+- Disable Automatic Translation when File Language is(split with ','): If you want to disable automatic translation in `zh` and `ja` files, set `zh,ja`.

 ### Translate Engine